 Laboratory assistants gain experience in laboratory techniques and science education by working closely with faculty and staff preparing teaching laboratories.
 All laboratory assistants must submit a Laboratory Assistant Agreement to the department chair.
-Can be repeated for credit 3 times.
+May be repeated for credit up to 3 times.